Ethena Staked USDe (SUSDE) Price Reaches $1.10 on Top Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Ethena Staked USDe’s total supply is 1,133,018,336 tokens.
-Ethena Staked USDe’s official website is www.ethena.fi.
+Ethena Staked USDe’s total supply is 1,118,752,262 tokens.
 Ethena Staked USDe’s official Twitter account is @ethena_labs.
+The official website for Ethena Staked USDe is www.ethena.fi.

 Buying and Selling Ethena Staked USDe

-It is usually not currently possible to purchase alternative cryptocurrencies such as Ethena Staked USDe directly using US dollars.
-Investors seeking to trade Ethena Staked USDe should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ethena Staked USDe using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ethena Staked USDe directly using US dollars.
+Investors seeking to acquire Ethena Staked USDe should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ethena Staked USDe using one of the aforementioned exchanges.

 Receive News & Updates for Ethena Staked USDe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ethena Staked USDe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.